Day 2

 Adam James Ross Tallman (Friedrich Schiller U - Jena)

-Lexical and postlexical tones in Chácobo (Pano): a corpus study based on naturalistic speech
+Lexical versus postlexical tones in Chácobo (Pano): A corpus study based on naturalistic

 Pauline Bolin Liu, Mingxing Li (Hong Kong Baptist U)